roobert/twin-sh/README.md

 7. Displays a preview of the post to be committed
 8. Asks for confirmation before committing your post
 9. Push the changes
-10. Creates a PR against `phaazon/this-week-in-neovim-contents`
+10. Creates a PR against `phaazon/this-week-in-neovim-contents:<this-weeks-branch>`

+## :heart: Todo

+* Try to establish the number to use to prefix the post filename
+* Create a new local branch for each PR to support multiple PRs per week
+* More testing